LEVEL 5 DESIGN

 Picture

-Peter Damen is the Principal and Chief Executive Officer of Level 5 Design, a specialist advisory and design consultancy dedicated to achieving valuable innovative outcomes for its customers in the rapidly evolving transport technology and infrastructure planning and design spaces.
+Level5Design (L5D) is a specialist advisory and design consultancy dedicated to achieving valuable and innovative outcomes for its customers in the rapidly evolving transport technology and infrastructure planning and design spaces.

 View my profile on LinkedIn